دانشکده حقوق و علوم سیاسی دانشگاه تهران

 چکیده [English]

-In the conventional approach in Iran's constitutional law, the constitution is a definable abstract concept or a legal document.
-This view requires the acceptance of civil society and the state based on a mechanical approach.
-This is despite the fact that in Hegel's absolute idealism, the constitution is presented as the founding principles of the organic state, which is determined in the context of moralistic life. moralistic life in Hegel's view is not a mechanical phenomenon, but rather a dynamic process through which an unfinished unity is more and more determined, interwoven and composed.
-The organic process is from unity to heterogeneity and from heterogeneity to unity in heterogeneity, which determines and organizes the multiple institutions of civil society in the form of the state and brings it to unity.
-The organic state in Hegel's intellectual system is not considered as a mere political institution or governing structure, but as an evolved organism and as the last stage of the soul's evolution in history; The process of organic growth of the state transforms the constitution as its founding principles from an abstract concept to a concrete and historical research idea.
+In the conventional approach to constitutional law in Iran, the constitution is considered either an abstract and definable concept or a legal document.
+This perspective presupposes a civil society and a state based on a mechanical approach.
+In contrast, in Hegel’s absolute idealism, the constitution is regarded as the foundational principles of an organic state, realized within the context of ethical life (Sittlichkeit).
+In Hegel’s view, ethical life is not a mechanical phenomenon; rather, it is a dynamic process through which an incomplete unity becomes determinate and structured.
+The organic development moves from unity to plurality and from plurality back to unity within plurality, shaping the multiple and diverse institutions of civil society into a coherent state.
+In Hegel’s system of thought, the organic state is not merely a political institution or a governing structure but an evolved organism, representing the final stage in the historical development of Spirit.
+This organic growth process elevates the constitution, as the foundational principles of the state, from a formal and abstract concept to a historically realized and concrete idea.

 کلیدواژهها [English]